 Write in a formal style, cite appropriately, and include a title page at the begining and reference list at the end.

-We probably don't need to remind you that plagiarism is a serious scholastic offence (cite appropriately!).
+A reminder that plagiarism is a serious scholastic offence (cite appropriately!).

 Description: At the beginning of term (in the introductory class) , students will be assigned (sign up for) a class session to lead.
 Each class is based on the week’s readings.
 These students will make critically informed presentations to the class about the weekly readings and will use whatever strategies the like to stimulate discussion within the group.
 Students are expected to organize as a group (if more than one student is involved) and should prepare to lead the entire class session - keeping in mind that group discusison should be a focus.
 The key themes of the readings should be summarized, critically evaluated, and presented clearly and concisely.
 You wll be assessed on any formal presentation materials provided (e.g., powerpoint, handouts) as well as contributions to the discussion.
-I am happy to post handouts on this website if you provide them to me well ahead of class time.
+I am happy to post handouts on this website if you provide them to me well ahead of class time.Evaluation:

 Description: Students are expected to contribute to discussion in every class.
 Participation will be evaluated on the basis of the frequency of your participation, the extent to which you demonstrate an understanding of the material, the quality of critical commentary, and the quality of the questions that you ask of the group.
-In order to prepare for class participation, students are required to hand in a 500 word (maximum) critical summary of the material they read for the class.
+In order to prepare for class participation, students are required to hand in a 500 word (maximum) critical summary of the material we read for the class.
 This will include three questions that will be prepared to pose in class to stimulate discussion or clarify key points.
 The emphasis should be on critical commentary rather than simply retelling of the main points.